CJ 480 California Corrections System

-Please read the assigned materials prior to the clas
+The last section of this syllabus contains the reading assignments and topics by date.
+Please read the assigned materials prior to the class.

 Grades are based on three objective exams that must be taken on the day they are administered.
 Failure to take an exam on the scheduled day will result in an F grade.

 Instructor office hours are detailed above.
 Additional times can be arranged by appointment.